Gain a technical overview of the engineering disciplines involved in wind farm design, operation and maintenance. Learn how to integrate successfully.

 Assignment(s) and Assessment

-This course aims to convey the knowledge via online lectures, while quizzes and assignments aim to practice the related skills.
+This course aims to convey the knowledge via online lectures, quizzes and assignments aim to practice the related skills.
 Collaboration and discussion with fellow online students are strongly recommended to improve the learning experience: you learn it best by explaining it others.

 Assignment 1: Wind turbine component identification and power curve.